rovellipaolo/NinjaDroid/README.md

 $ cd NinjaDroid
 ```

-NinjaDroid has two ways to be executed, in local environment or in Docker.
+NinjaDroid has several ways to be executed: in local environment, in [Docker](https://www.docker.com/) or as a [Flatpak](https://flatpak.org/).

 ### Locally:
-To execute NinjaDroid in your local machine, you need to install `Python 3.5` or higher and `Java 8` or higher.
+To execute NinjaDroid in your local machine, you need to install `Python 3.5` or higher, `Java 8` or higher and `binutils`.

-If you have the Android SDK installed, instead of the included version of `aapt`, you can use the SDK version.
-In order to do so, you need to change the aapt location in 'ninjadroid/aapt/Aapt.py' (i.e. __AAPT_EXEC_PATH = "ninjadroid/aapt/aapt").
+Optionally, if you have the Android SDK installed locally, you can use the SDK version of `aapt` instead of the included one.
+In order to do so, you need to change the `aapt` location in `ninjadroid/aapt/Aapt.py` (i.e. `__AAPT_EXEC_PATH = "ninjadroid/aapt/aapt"`).

 #### Linux:
 Just launch the following commands, which will install all the Python dependencies (making sure that `aapt`, `apktool` and `dex2jar` have executable permissions) and add a `ninjadroid` symlink to `/usr/local/bin/`.